Addie Greene

-Addie L. Greene is a Democratic politician who served as a member of the Palm Beach County Commission from the 7th District from 2000 to 2009, and as a member of the Florida House of Representatives from 1992 to 2000.
+Addie L. Greene (born January 21, 1943) is an American politician who served as a member of the Palm Beach County Commission from the 7th District from 2000 to 2009, and as a member of the Florida House of Representatives from 1992 to 2000.
+She is a Democrat.

 Early life and career

 Greene was born in Black Creek, Alabama, and attended Stillman College, graduating with her bachelor's degree in business education and moving to Florida in 1965.
 She taught at Pahokee High School in Pahokee, Florida, from 1965 to 1977, and received her master's degree in English from Florida A&M University.
 She began teaching English at Palm Beach Junior College in 1977.

 In 1986, Greene ran for a seat on the Mangonia Park City Council, challenging incumbent Councilman Floyd Hoefs.
 Greene ran on an informal ticket with Juanita Summerlot, who challenged Mayor Kathalene Dunham for another seat, and ultimately defeated Hoefs with 55 percent of the vote.
 Greene was re-elected unopposed in 1988, 1990, and 1992.